Architlall/TDOC-Esolang/README.md

     <fx res=gcd_algo(val1,val) />
 ```

 Here, our transpiler understands that a function is being called from 'fx'.
-We have defined an integer 'res' previously, which will store the returned value from the function 'gcd_algo'. ''val1' and 'val' are the parameters beinf sent to the function.
+We have defined an integer 'res' previously, which will store the returned value from the function 'gcd_algo'. ''val1' and 'val' are the parameters being sent to the function.

 We check for the 'fx' term in the statement to check if it is a functional block.

-Now, before we start parsing, we need to check if our statement is the definition of the function, or the function call in the main function.
+Now, before we start parsing, we need to check if our statement is the definition of the function or the function call in the main function.
 If the statement is a function call, we need to parse it in the following way :

 ```